In the Secondary

 At the high-school level and drawing on different cultural perspectives about diversity, through collaborative work of our U.S. and French history-geography departments, as well as French and English literature teams, each year our students work on a high-school wide special project as it relates to race, understanding ourselves and each other.

 Diversity is a pillar of the school's Secondary advisory program for all sixth to twelfth graders.
 Throughout Secondary, students work progressively on projects to explore identity through socio-economic backgrounds, culture, race, gender, religion, sexual orientation and age.
 This work is guided by student activities in the areas of understanding and respect of self and others, and making a difference in the lives of others.
-As in Primary, the program evolves to engage students more fully in the school, their community and the world around them as they schooling progresses.
+As in Primary, the program evolves to engage students more fully in the school, their community and the world around them as their schooling progresses.